Alex-q-z/cmsc15200-data-structures/README.md

 These bytes store the color table size.

 - byte 22
-The leftmost bit -- the highest bit -- of byte 22 is 1 for run-length
-encoded color data, 0 for raw data.
+The leftmost bit -- the highest bit -- of byte 22 is 1 for run-length encoded color data, 0 for raw data.
-The next-to-leftmost bit of byte 22 is 1 for a grayscale image, 0 for
+The next-to-leftmost bit of byte 22 is 1 for a grayscale image, 0 for color.
-color.
 The next 6 bits in byte 22 are reserved for future expansion.

 - byte 23:25
 Reserved for future expansion.

 - starting at byte 26:
 A C string describing the image, terminated with a '\0'.
-Because the
-file includes a terminating character, the string can be any length.
+Because the file includes a terminating character, the string can be any length.

 - following the string:
 The color table.
-This is unused in the current project.
-Write four
-zero bytes in the color table section for now.
+If not color table is used, there would be four zero bytes.

 - following the color table:
 First, a 4-byte big-endian integer giving the number of runs.
-Then, the run lengths in order, each run length a 4-byte big-endian
+Then, the run lengths in order, each run length a 4-byte big-endian integer.
-integer.
 Then, the colors in order and in lockstep with the runs.
-If the image
-is a grayscale image, these colors are one byte each; otherwise, they
+If the image is a grayscale image, these colors are one byte each;
-are three bytes each in rgb order.
+otherwise, they are three bytes each in rgb order.